 Cruise Ship Rooms: How to Choose the Cabin That's Right for You

-the best room on a cruise ship
+- The 5 best cabin locations on a cruise ship

 Aft staterooms are closer to the ship’s vibrations and engine, so keep that in mind if you want as silent of a stateroom location as possible.
 Forward and aft staterooms tend to have more sway than midship, which is something to keep in mind as you’re booking your room.
 With a veranda stateroom, you’ll have your own private outdoor space, a quiet haven where you can soak up every precious moment of vacation.
 Sit out on your veranda and enjoy the sea breeze and port views as you sip your coffee in the morning, or enjoy a glass of wine and sunset views in the evening.
 When selecting a stateroom, you’ll want to figure out what type of experience and convenience you’d like to have during your cruise vacation.
 The location of the stateroom on the ship, right down to the deck, can make a big difference in your vacation experience, especially if you know what you want to be close to.